VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ## Week 8

 ### What have I learnt this week?
+Through accurate reflection of content through this week, I have learnt the following
 ### What do I 'now know' that I did not before?

 ### What insights have I gained?